zhang-mickey/computational-geometry/README.md

 # Polygon Triangulation
 ## Every simple polygon has a triangulation
+Every simple polygon admits a triangulation, and any triangulation of a simple polygon with** n vertices **consists of exactly **n-2 **triangles.

 ## Ever ytriangulation of a simple polygonon n⩾4 vertices contains at least two(triangles that are) ears.
 ## triangled